publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch55/m__us_usc_t10_s1073.md

 >         “(2)  __Reports__  __.—__

->         The Comptroller General shall submit to the Committees on Armed Services of the Senate and the House of Representatives on a biennial basis a report on the results of the review under paragraph (1).
+>         The Comptroller General shall submit to the Committees on Armed Services of the Senate and the House of Representatives a report on the results of the review under paragraph (1) during 2017 and 2020.
 Each report shall include the following:

 >             “(A) An analysis of the adequacy of the surveys under subsection (a).